Privacy Policy

 Data that we hold and how we use it

-As a Driftrock Client, or Agent on behalf of a Client, we may hold the following data on you: name, email, role, company you work for, phone number, LinkedIn URL, industry, location, Driftrock access status, signature or e-signature, company address.
+As a Driftrock Client, Platform User or Agent on behalf of a Client, we may hold the following data on you: name, email, role, company you work for, phone number, LinkedIn URL, industry, location, Driftrock access status, signature or e-signature, company address.

 We use this data for: billing purposes, contract signing, managing our relationship (including booking calls, maintaining your contact information), sending you necessary service emails, and for handling any feature change requests you make.
 We may send you information about our product and services that we think will be of interest to you.